Suspected drug deaths in Scotland increase in October and November

 “I am aware that this report uses management information provided by Police Scotland and is based on attending officers’ observations and initial inquiries at the scene of death but, of course, the numbers we are seeing are still far too high.

-“We remain focussed on our ongoing efforts to get more people into the form of treatment which works best for them.
+“We remain focused on our ongoing efforts to get more people into the form of treatment which works best for them.

 “We are committed to delivering drug checking facilities in Scotland which would enable us to respond faster to emerging trends and we would anticipate that licence applications to the Home Office, to grant permission for the establishment of these facilities in Glasgow, Dundee and Aberdeen, will be submitted early this year.”